 The operation of the Trust's Academies and employment of staff are the responsibility of the Trustees.
 The Trust retains control of Academy budgets and finances, and monitors these through its Audit and Risk Committee.
-The Trust had one joint Local Governing Body (LGB) during the 2021/22 academic year which supported the Trust's Audit and Risk Committee in the monitoring of the Academies within agreed budgets.
-Within this Report, the term Trustee refers to a member of the Board of Trustees and the term Governor to a member of the LGB.
+The Trust had two Local Governing Bodies (LGBs) during the 2022/23 academic year which supported the Trust's Audit and Risk Committee in the monitoring of the Academies within agreed budgets.
+Within this Report, the term Trustee refers to a member of the Board of Trustees and the term Governor to a member of one of the LGBs.